-Place container in a bright room with southern exposure.
+- Choose the Right Light: Place the container in a bright room with southern exposure.
 Some succulents will not do well in the direct sun of a south facing window.
 The glass can magnify the heat and scorch the plant.
 It may be best to keep the plant 2 feet or so away from a south facing window.

 There are hundreds of different kinds of Aloe.
 Aloe vera, or "true aloe" is the plant grown for medical purposes.

 Aloes generally grow a rosette of thick, fleshy, pointed leaves in gray-green or light green, often with tiny dots.
 Some Aloe grow branches in a tree-like form.
 Aloe may send up a shoot with small, tubular flowers.

 Treat Aloe like any succulent and keep in bright light.
 Do not allow water to collect in center of the rosette.

 The rosette pattern of Aeonium leaves can resemble thick petaled flowers.
 The many colors of different forms only adds to its chunky, flower-like charm.
 Aeoniums come in light green, gray green, a creamy pinkish white, maroon, red, bluish purple, and variegated.

 Unlike many succulents, Aenoniums prefer standard potting soil and do not like to dry out between watering.
 Aeoniums are winter growers and many are monocarpic, that is, they die after flowering.
 Fertilize once or twice a year.

 There are many types of Agave, but all are statuesque, very elegant looking plants.
 Often called Century Plant, it was believed by some, to flower once every 100 years.
 Actually, Agave are more likely to bloom every ten years or so in their natural habitat.